 Having identified the industry classification for the subject account the assessor then assigns its appropriate NAICS code and corresponding expected lives to its assets.
-To avoid confusion the assessor should ask taxpayers to include their company's NAICS code on their personal property declarations.
+See discussion on NAICS below for current requirements.

 Readers may also use the alphabetical listing of personal property by general type found in the Index of this Manual to locate the appropriate expected life for individual items.
 Because some industries use similar types of business equipment, like desks or computers, readers should select the NAICS classification that best describes the subject account.